As you probably already know, marketing your HVAC company has dramatically changed in the year 2020.

 Your Google + business page is the foundation of how you will rank in the local pack.
 It is critical that the information on your Google + page aligns with the information on your website.
 This is referred to as your NAP-W information or Name, Address, Phone, and Website.
 If both your Google + page and website have this information correct, then you can go out and start building business listings on other authoritative websites.
 Accuracy of NAP-W information across the Interest is by far the #1 factor when it comes to local SEO.

-The second biggest component of your local pack ranking capability are your reviews.
+The second biggest component of your local pack ranking capability is your reviews.
 Try to get reviews on your Google + page from customers who loved your service.

 Step 9: Social Media